The components that are to be implemented during the project

 Correspondent Node

 A peer with which a mobile node is communicating.
-A
+A correspondent node may be either mobile or stationary.

 Foreign Agent